Vaqueros de Bayamón

-The Vaqueros de Bayamón (/es/) is a professional basketball team based in Bayamón, Puerto Rico, actively participating in the National Superior Basketball League (BSN).
+The Vaqueros de Bayamón (/es/) are a professional basketball team based in Bayamón, Puerto Rico, actively participating in the Baloncesto Superior Nacional (BSN).
 Founded in 1930, the team has been a significant participant in the development of basketball in Puerto Rico.
 They stage their home games at the Rubén Rodríguez Coliseum.
-As of 2025, the Vaqueros have secured a total of 17 BSN championships, the most in the League's history.
+As of 2026, the Vaqueros have secured a total of 18 BSN championships, the most in the League's history.
 The team also holds a league record for winning 29 games during their 1993 season.
 The Vaqueros de Bayamón's contributions to the BSN have been instrumental in Puerto Rico's representation in the global basketball scene.